azdavis/millet/README.md

 ### Building/testing

-This is a regular Rust project, so the usual commands
+This is a regular Rust project, so the usual Cargo commands will work:

 ```sh
 $ cargo build
 $ cargo test
 ```

-will work.

 We also use clippy and rustfmt, which can be run with cargo as well: